AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 ## Leverage

-When using the borrow section of the app, you can, in a single transaction, borrow stablecoins like agEUR and directly swap them into more of the token originally used as collateral to leverage your exposition.
+When using the borrow section of the app, you can, in a single transaction, borrow stablecoins like EURA and directly swap them into more of the token originally used as collateral to leverage your exposition.

 To do this, when selecting the type of vault to create, click on leverage.
 Then: